blacklabelops/volumerize/README.md

     blacklabelops/volumerize
 ~~~~

-> The startup routine will not be applied to all scripts, just: backup, restore and periodBackup.
+> The startup routine will be applied to the following scripts: backup, backupFull, restore and periodBackup.

 Test the routine!